Aung Pyae Sone

 Aung Pyae Sone (အောင်ပြည့်စုံ) is a Burmese business tycoon who owns a number of major companies, including Sky One Construction Company and Aung Myint Mo Min Insurance Company.
 He is also reportedly the biggest shareholder in national telecoms carrier Mytel.
-He is the son of Senior General Min Aung Hlaing, the current leader of Myanmar, concurrently serving as Chairman of the State Administrative Council and Commander-in-Chief of the Myanmar Armed Forces.
+He is the son of Senior General Min Aung Hlaing, the current leader of Myanmar, concurrently serving as Chairman of the State Administration Council and Commander-in-Chief of the Myanmar Armed Forces.

+Early life

+Aung Pyae Some was born 24 June 1984 in Burma (now Myanmar) to Min Aung Hlaing, and Kyu Kyu Hla, a lecturer.

 Business interests

-Aung Pyae Some was born 24 June 1984 in Burma (now Myanmar).
+Pre-coup beginnings

+The business interests of Aung Pyae Sone closely tracked the military career trajectory of Min Aung Hlaing, his father.
+Aung Pyae Sone owns Authentic Group of Companies, which has supplied raw materials to ordnance factories operated by the military's Directorate of Defence Industries since his father's promotion to commander-in-chief in 2011, and to businesses operated by military-owned Myanmar Economic Corporation.

+Lieutenant-General Min Naing, the Quartermaster-General, assisted Aung Pyae Sone in leveraging his father’s position to secure projects managed by the military-controlled Myanmar Economic Corporation.
+Min Naing established the partnership between the Quartermaster-General's Office and Aung Pyae Sone, which led to the creation of Aung Myint Moh Min Insurance.
+The Burmese military now requires its soldiers to buy life insurance from the firm.
+Min Naing also introduced Aung Pyae Sone to influential business figures, profiting from these partnerships.
+Over time, Aung Pyae Sone built his own network of business contacts, no longer needing Min Naing’s guidance.
+Aung Pyae Sone's companies now earn substantial profits from military-linked purchases and projects, including the procurement of weapons and the supply of military uniforms.

 In 2013, Aung Pyae Sone won a no-bid government permit well below market rates, for a 30-year lease on land at the Yangon People's Park for a high-end restaurant and art gallery, following his father's promotion to Commander-in-Chief.
 Aung Pyae Sone also runs A&M Mahar, which offers Food and Drug Administration (FDA) approvals and customs clearance services for drugs and medical devices.
-Myanmar's customs department is led by Kyaw Htin, a former MEHL director.

 Aung Pyae Sone was awarded an artificially low land lease from Yangon Region's government and serves alcohol in breach of a Yangon City Development Committee prohibition.
 He also owns the Kan Tharyar Hospital and Azura Beach Resort, which promotes itself as the largest resort in Chaungtha.

 In 2019, United Nations fact-finding missions called for action against companies owned by Aung Pyae Sone.